FRRouting/frr/doc/user/bgp.rst

 More generally, the instability problems that MED can introduce on more complex, non-full-mesh, iBGP topologies may be avoided either by:

-- Setting :ref:`bgp_always-compare-med`, however this allows MED to be compared across values set by different neighbour ASes, which may not produce coherent desirable results, of itself.
+- Setting :clicmd:`bgp always-compare-med`, however this allows MED to be compared across values set by different neighbour ASes, which may not produce coherent desirable results, of itself.
-- Effectively ignoring MED by setting MED to the same value (e.g.: 0) using :ref:`routemap_set_metric` on all received routes, in combination with setting :ref:`bgp_always-compare-med` on all speakers.
+- Effectively ignoring MED by setting MED to the same value (e.g.: 0) using :clicmd:`set metric METRIC` on all received routes, in combination with setting :clicmd:`bgp always-compare-med` on all speakers.
 This is the simplest and most performant way to avoid MED oscillation issues, where an AS is happy not to allow neighbours to inject this problematic metric.